RELATES TO: KRS 13B, 45.237, 205.231, 7 C.F.R. 273.15

 (f) Did not receive the notice.

-(3) The cabinet shall notify an appellant of the dismissal of a hearing request through the issuance of a Recommended Order of Dismissal.
+(3) The cabinet shall notify an appellant of the dismissal of a hearing request through the issuance of a Final Order of Dismissal by the Hearing Officer.

 Section 9.
 Consolidation of Hearings.
 (1) A fair hearing and an administrative disqualification hearing may be combined into a single hearing if the: